Human Resource Services

 • Eligible pregnant employees approved for FMLA leave may take medical leave for prenatal care and incapacity related to pregnancy and for their own serious health condition following the birth of a child.

-• The medically indicated postpartum healing period is typically six to eight weeks, depending on the type of delivery.
+• The medically necessary postpartum healing period is typically six to eight weeks, depending on the type of delivery.
 This period of time must be taken as a continuous block of leave.

 • Remaining FMLA leave entitlement may be taken for bonding with the healthy newborn child after the employee is released to return to work by their healthcare provider.
 Leave for bonding may be taken intermittently when requested and approved by HRS.